davidhay25/canshare/input/pagecontent/treatmentrecording.md

 <img style="width:800px; float:none" src="workflow.png"/>

 There are 3 main interactions where data is sent from the external system to canShare.
+Currently, the data flow is from external system to CanShare only.
+For each interaction type, there is (or will be)

+* A Logical Model that represents the information that could be present in the interaction.
+There will be overlap between the models for common elements - eg the chosen regimens or TNM status
+* A mapping table that indicates how the information in the logical model maps to FHIR artifacts
+* A profile on Composition to provide the overall structure of the interaction
+* Examples

 #### Review